EliotKhachi/publicZk/202203182102/README.md

-# Evaluate a Business: Cost of Value Delivery
+# Cost of Value Delivery

 How much, in terms of time and money, would it cost to create and deliver the value offered?